aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### setFormula1(string) {#setFormula1-string-}

+<b>@deprecated.</b> Please use the 'formula1' property instead.
 Gets and sets the value or expression associated with conditional formatting.

 ```javascript
 setFormula1(value: string) : void;